 EMV: Everything You Need to Know

-EMV technology is an integral part of global efforts to improve payment security.
-In this article, we’ll look at common questions surrounding EMV and how it helps to increase payment security.
+In this article, we’ll look at common questions surrounding EMV and how it helps to fight credit card fraud and thus increase payment security:

-EMV stands for Europay, Mastercard and Visa.
-The acronym refers to a payment method based upon a technical standard pioneered by these three organizations.
+EMV stands for Europay, Mastercard and Visa and refers to a payment method based upon a technical standard pioneered by these three organizations.
 By adhering to the EMV standard, payment security is improved and the potential for fraud is reduced.

 Introduced to the United States in 2015, EMV is now the global security standard for chip-based debit and credit card transactions.